backstage/backstage/docs/features/kubernetes/authentication.md

 ## Client Side Providers

-These providers authenticate your user with the cluster, each user will be requested for credentials and will have access to the clusters as long as the user has been authorized to access said cluster, if the cluster is listed in the `clusterLocatorMethods` in the config, but the user hasn't been authorized to access, the user will see the cluster
+These providers authenticate your _user_ with the cluster.
+Each Backstage user will be prompted for credentials and will have access to the clusters as long as the user has been authorized to access said cluster, if the cluster is listed in the `clusterLocatorMethods` in the config, but the user hasn't been authorized to access, the user will see the cluster